 It is clear that Heidegger distinguishes between Being and the meaning of being, between ontology and fundamental ontology: on the one side, we have traditional ontology, which looks into a phenomenon known as the Being of beings.
-On the other hand, we have fundamental ontology, which looks into something variously known as the meaning of Being, the manifestness of Being, and the clearing of Being, the truth of Being, and the unconcealment of Being.
+On the other side, we have fundamental ontology, which looks into something variously known as the meaning of Being, the manifestness of Being, the clearing of Being, the truth of Being, and the unconcealment of Being.

 Edmund Husserl helps us make sense of the distinction between the meaning of Being and what the word “Being” refers to in his Sixth Logical Investigation.
 In “The Basic Question of Being Itself,” Heidegger writes:

 Only after encountering Husserl—whose writings I had already studied, of course, but had only read like other philosophical writings—did I develop a lively and fruitful relation to the real carrying out of phenomenological questioning and description.

 Only then could I develop philosophically the question that actually got me moving, namely the basic question concerning Being itself.

 Husserl, in short, helped Heidegger to formulate the meta-ontological distinction between the meaning of Being and the phenomenon of Being.